-- OPT is a great way to obtain work experience in the U.S. Even if you plan to return to your home country, your work experience in the United States will be of great value to future employers.
+- OPT is a great way to obtain work experience in the U.S. Even if you plan to return to your home country, future employers are likely to value your work experience in the U.S.

 - If you are seeking a local job opportunity, start networking with alumni and professors.
 They are usually receptive and helpful to students.

-- Find a city where your international status is seen as an advantage.
+- Find employers who value your international status.
 Start with the metro areas mentioned above, even if you did not go to school there.